alejandroFerrante/Woblocks/README.md

 The main execution thread will be formed from the stacking of blocks from the Workspace section and will be displayed on the Scene section.

 You can get a more detailed example here.

+## Default Images and Icons

+Woblocks uses a default set of images and icons that will be enabled by default for you to use.
+This are stored in /imgs and /icons/representations respectively.
+You can add images to this directories and then run the generateDefaultImagesAndIcons script.

 ## How to Export Code